manan999/manan999.github.io/study/MCA/DBMS2.md

 - Multi-valued Attributes are denoted using Double Ellipse. <a href="https://www.tutorialspoint.com/dbms/images/er_attributes_multivalued.png">[Diagram]</a>
 - Derived Attributes are represented using dotted or dashed ellipse. <a href="https://www.tutorialspoint.com/dbms/images/er_attributes_derived.png">[Diagram]</a>

+<b><ins>Participation in a Relationship</ins></b>

+- Primary Key attribute is denoted using an Underline.
+[Diagram]
+- Foreign Key attribute is represnted like any normal attribute.
+- Weak Entity forms a composite key with a Strong Entity.
+Since it has no primary key itself, it will distinguish itself using primary key of a strong entity.
+It is of the form {primary_key_strong, any_attribute_weak}.
+It is denoted by a dashed underline.  <a href="https://www.gatevidyalay.com/wp-content/uploads/2018/05/Weak-Entity-Set-Example.png">[Diagram]</a>

 <b><ins>Relationship</ins></b>

 //Definition in sab ki upar given hai, yaha kewal diagrams dikha raha hu